Our Training Locations

 D1 Removal of Restriction

-If you passed your car (B+E) test after January 1997 you will need to take the relevant tests to obtain the category D1 on your licence.
+If you passed your car (B+E) test after January 1997, you will need to take the relevant tests to obtain your minibus licence.

 How do I obtain my D1